Article updated: 23th December 2022.

 Where to buy a geodesic dome?

 There are several companies which sell instructional manuals with geodome kits made of prefabricated materials ready for assembly.
-F Domes sell dome kits for glamping, pop-up shops and events.
-You can search websites like Amazon for geodome products ready for self-assembly.
+Ekodome sells dome kits for glamping domes, pop-up shops and events.
+You can search websites like Amazon for plastic clear dome tents ready for self-assembly.
 There are also companies like Natural Spaces Domes which sell ready-for-occupancy geodome homes all over the United States.

 The DIY movement has likewise made it possible for anyone to make their own geodomes, whether as a shed, a greenhouse or a summertime space.
 The Internet is full of helpful geodome calculators along with detailed directions and video documentation to get you started with your project.